 Annual income for entry-level marketing positions range from $50-$55K.
 Graduates of our MBA program who specialize in marketing work for organizations such as Apple, Clif Bar, Clorox, Hewlett Packard, Kaiser Permanente, Samsung, and many small start-ups and non-profit organizations.

-In addition to the foundation requirements, students in the MBA Emphasis in Marketing take MKTG 860 plus any three 800-level electives with a MKTG prefix.
+In addition to the prerequisite requirements, students in the MBA Emphasis in Marketing take MKTG 860 plus any three 800-level electives with a MKTG prefix.

 - MKTG 860 Strategic Marketing